nfdi4objects/n4o-graph-importer/README.md

 #### GET /terminology/:id/load

-Get latest load log of a terminology. *Not implemented yet!*
+Get latest load log of a terminology.

+#### POST /terminology/:id/remove

+Remove terminology data from the triple store and from staging area.
+The terminology will still be registered and its metadata is not removed from the triple store.

 #### GET /terminology/namespaces.json